Uncivil Warriors: Plot

-During preparations for a dinner party at the mansion, Curly, more interested in the Colonel's daughter, Judith Butts (Phyllis Crane), manages to mistake a quilted potholder for a cake, resulting in a feather-coughing scene.
-The short concludes with an episode in which Larry and Curly disguise themselves as, respectively, Captain Dodge's father and wife.
-This leads to a controversial gag in which Major "Bloodhound" Filbert (Ted Lorch) inquires about Captain Dodge's baby.
-Moe runs off and brings in a swaddled infant, which is revealed to be black, thus giving away the Stooges' charade.
+Against the backdrop of preparations for a dinner party, Curly's amorous inclinations towards Colonel Butts' daughter, Judith Butts, precipitates a whimsical episode as he inadvertently mistakes a quilted potholder for a culinary confection, resulting in a farcical sequence punctuated by fits of feather-induced coughing.
+The narrative crescendos with Larry and Curly donning elaborate disguises as Captain Dodge's father and wife.
+Major "Bloodhound" Filbert's inquiry about Captain Dodge's purported offspring prompts Moe to produce a swaddled infant from the nearby railroad station, whose unexpected racial identity unveils the Stooges' subterfuge.